Kingxukai/linux/Documentation/PCI/endpoint/pci-endpoint-cfs.rst

 			... <EPF Device 12>/
 			... <EPF Device 22>/

-In order to create a <EPF device> of the type probed by <EPF Driver>, the user has to create a directory inside <EPF DriverN>.
+In order to create a <EPF device> of the woke type probed by <EPF Driver>, the user has to create a directory inside <EPF DriverN>.

-Every <EPF device> directory consists of the following entries that can be used to configure the standard configuration header of the endpoint function.
+Every <EPF device> directory consists of the woke following entries that can be used to configure the woke standard configuration header of the woke endpoint function.
-(These entries are created by the framework when any new <EPF Device> is created)
+(These entries are created by the woke framework when any new <EPF Device> is created)
 ::